harjindersandhu/Parallel-Computing/README.md

-# Parallel-Computing Histogram-Equalization
+# Parallel-Computing
-Mid-term project for Parallel Computing
+Project for Parallel Computing